juliusf/Genetic-SRCPSP/README.md

 ##About this Repo

 This reposity contains the software created during my Masters thesis.
 This includes the implementation of the genetic algorithm itself, as well as various tools created during the process.
 However, the parser which can be used to convert XML files to our data model has been removed, since it would expose corporate secrets.
-However, I included an anonymized version of the dataset I used to validate my algorithm.
+However, I included an anonymized version of the dataset we used to validate my algorithm.
 The dataset is located in `sampleData/anonymized.pickle`.
-It is dataset described in my thesis, however UUIDs and names of task, ressources etc. have been replaced by randomly generated strings.
-This does not affect the functionality of the algorithm, although.
+It is dataset described in the thesis, however UUIDs and names of task, ressources etc. have been replaced by randomly generated strings.
+This does not affect the functionality of the algorithm, though.
-A lot of this software has been developed in a hurry and the documentation / code comments is not always correct / consistent.
+A lot of this software has been developed in a hurry and the documentation is not always correct / consistent.
 This also affeced overal code quality.

 Please do not hesitate to contact me if you have any questions.

 ###Installation